Quantum Fluctuations in Electrical Multiport Linear Systems: Derivation based on Heisenberg's equations

 \section{Derivation based on Heisenberg's equations}

 For the sake of completeness, we present in this appendix the proof of the general formulae for the computation of flux and charge quantum fluctuations for linear passive systems.
+The first elements of the proof are well known from the reciprocal context; yet we strive to give all the details also of those first steps.

 The starting point is that a linear system and its immitance responses can be described in terms of quadratic Hamiltonians characterized by Hamiltonian matrices $\mathsf{h}$, as we see below.
 Next we observe that, algebraically, linearity and passivity imply the restriction to definite semi-positive Hamiltonian matrices $\msf{h}$.
 In a well referenced piece of work \cite{Williamson:1936}, Williamson established all the possible canonical forms of Hamiltonian matrices according to symplectic invariance.
-There he established that these canonical forms correspond to the Jordan canonical forms of $\mathsf{Jh}$, where $\mathsf{J}$ is the canonical symplectic matrix.
+There he established that these canonical forms correspond to the Jordan canonical forms of $\mathsf{Jh}$, where $\mathsf{J}$ is the canonical symplectic matrix, see more details on normal forms for positive semidefinite matrices in~\cite{Egusquiza:2022}.
 For these purposes it is best to organize the variables in such a way that the canonical symplectic matrix $\mathsf{J}$ is in block diagonal form with elementary two-by-two blocks

 As we have pointed out, we have to consider the case of positive semidefinite Hamiltonian matrices.
 The existence of zero eigenvalues will be a signal of one or both of two types of variables, nondynamical or free-particle.
 The original text of Williamson is somewhat obscure in this regard, albeit complete, and a much clearer presentation of this fact will be found in the work of H\"ormander \cite{Hoermander:1995}.
 The free-particle sector will give rise to poles at the origin (or at infinity) in the corresponding gain-immitance matrices (see below), while the nondynamical sector, if required, will give a constant term.